marcmodin/terramate-workshop/docs/part-two.md

 version = "1.9.5" > "1.10.0"
 ```

-To update the version only in a specific region (e.g., `eu-north-1`), add the following to an existing `*.tm.hcl` or create a new config:
+To update the version only in a specific region (e.g., `eu-north-1`), add the following to an existing config or stack or create a new `*.tm.hcl`:

 ```hcl
 # e.g., /live/prod/eu-north-1/region.tm.hcl